-One of the largest cities in the Monterey Bay Area, Hollister is a city located in San Benito County, California.
-The city is actually the county seat of Sen Benito County.
+One of the largest cities in the Monterey Bay Area, Hollister is the county seat of San Benito County, California.
 Hollister was founded in 1868 by William Welles Hollister, originally in Monterey County, until 1874, when parts of Monterey, Fresno, and Merced counties formed San Benito County.
 The city is one of the fastest growing communities in California throughout the last decade, more than tripling its population within the last quarter century, yet it maintains the high quality of living that causes people from all over the world to look into moving to Hollister.

 The San Benito County Wine Trail also winds through the hillsides of the back country, where visitors enjoy wine tasting or visit breweries for local beer, sake, and tequila distilled right in the city.